djudd/human-name-rb/README.md

 # Supported environments

-Linux, MacOS, and Windows, as of the versions currently supported by GitHub Actions. x86 only, except for Apple Silicon.
+Linux, MacOS, and Windows, as of the versions currently supported by GitHub Actions. x86-64 or Apple Silicon.
+Ruby 2.7 or later.

-If you have access to another environment which is supported by the Rust compiler, it should be relatively straightforward to fork the gem and add support.
+If you have access to another environment which is supported by the Rust compiler, it should be relatively straightforward to fork the library and add support.
+You'll need to build [`human_name`](http://github.com/djudd/human-name), copy the resulting library from `target/release/` in that repository to `lib/native/<arch>/` in this one, and modify `native_lib_path` appropriately.
 If this environment is additionally supported by GitHub Actions, I'm also happy to accept a PR.